EduardoMoreira25/excelgui/README.md

-Usage
-To use this program, follow these steps:

-Open a terminal or command prompt and navigate to the directory where you saved the data_entry_form.py file.
-Run the command: python data_entry_form.py
+# Data Entry Form using PySimpleGUI and Pandas

+This is a simple data entry form built using PySimpleGUI and Pandas.
+The user is prompted to fill out a form with the following fields:

+- Name
+- City
+- Favorite Colour
+- I speak (German, Portuguese, Spanish)
+- No. of Children

-The program will display a window with several fields for the user to fill out.
-The user can enter their name, city, favorite color, languages spoken, and number of children.
-When the user clicks the "Submit" button, the data is saved to an Excel file.
+The user can submit the form or clear the input fields.
+The submitted data is saved to an Excel file named `gui-excel.xlsx`.
-The user can also click the "Clear" button to reset all the input fields.
-Saving Data
-By default, the program saves data to an Excel file named gui-excel.xlsx.
-You can change the name of the file by modifying the EXCEL_FILE variable in the code.

-Creating an Executable
-To create an executable for this program, you can use a tool like PyInstaller.
-Follow these steps:
+## Requirements

+- Python 3.x
+- PySimpleGUI
+- pandas

+## How to Use

+1. Clone the repository or download the script.

-Install PyInstaller using pip: pip install pyinstaller Navigate to the directory containing the data_entry_form.py file.
+2. Open the terminal and navigate to the directory containing the script.

-Run the command: pyinstaller data_entry_form.py --onefile The executable will be created in the dist directory.
+3. Run the following command to install the required packages:

+pip install PySimpleGUI pandas

+4. Run the script using the following command:

+python data_entry_form.py

+5. Fill out the form and click "Submit" to save the data to `gui-excel.xlsx`.

+6. Click "Clear" to reset the form.

+7. Click "Exit" or close the window to exit the program.